ArianRai/Documentation/Typescript.md

 ### keyof operator

-The keyof operator in TypeScript is used to get the union of keys from an object type.
+The keyof operator in TypeScript is used to get the union of keys from an object type

 ```typescript
 interface User {